 Final admission decisions are made by the program.
-Applicants are notified via email and the Self-Service portal is updated as soon as a final admission decision has been made.
+Applicants are notified via email and the Self-

+Service portal is updated as soon as a final admission decision has been made.

 A nonrefundable acceptance fee of \$500 is required from accepted applicants.
+The acceptance fee will be applied to the student's first term of tuition.

 Acceptance is conditional until all required documentation is received and completed to PNWU's satisfaction.